VTL § 1110(a) - Disobeying a Traffic Control Device

-After speeding tickets, the most common traffic ticket issued in New York State is for Disobeying a Traffic Control Device.
-This is a violation of Vehicle and Traffic Law 1110(a).
+The most common tickets issued in New York are for speeding violations.
+In second place are tickets for violating Vehicle & Traffic Law § 1110(a), Disobeying a Traffic Control Device.
+This statute is “popular” with law enforcement because it is a catch-all and includes almost any type of moving violation.
 If convicted, it will give you two points on your New York driving record.
 In New York City, the fine is $138 ($40 fine + $88 mandatory surcharge).
 Outside of New York City, the fine is up to the judge.
 The maximum for a first-time offender is $243 ($150 plus a $93 mandatory surcharge).

 The exact text of the statute is: